Giftie/po_to_xml/README.md

 This should also run on OSX(just not sure the method(probably similar to Linux)

+The full path is needed for the script to convert.
+If there is a space in the path, the double quotes are needed.
 The script will then search through the language folders and convert the strings.po to a compatible strings.xml file, overwriting the old strings.xml file

 This script should work on all addon types, including skins.